Orbifold Chern classes inequalities and applications: Basic definitions and background

 \end{definition}

-\begin{remark} For a pair $(X,D)$, where $X$ is smooth, and $D$ is $\bQ$-effective divisor with simple normal crossing support, the existence of a strongly adapted morphism $f: Y \to X$ was established by Kawamata, cf.~\cite[Prop.~4.1]{Laz04-II}.
-A similar strategy can be applied to construct strongly adpapted morphisms $f: Y \to X$ when all the irreducible components of $D$ are $\bQ$-Cartier; in particular when $X$ is assumed to be $\bQ$-factorial. \end{remark}
+\begin{remark} For a log-smooth pair $(X,D)$, the existence of a strongly adapted morphism $f: Y \to X$ was established by Kawamata, cf.~\cite[Prop.~4.1]{Laz04-II}.
+A similar strategy can be applied to construct strongly adapted morphisms $f: Y \to X$ when all the irreducible components of $D$ are $\bQ$-Cartier; in particular when $X$ is assumed to be $\bQ$-factorial.
+Alternatively, one can use the following more general statement, which follows from Kawamata's original result. \end{remark}

+\begin{proposition} Let $D\subset X$ be a prime divisor on a normal quasi-projective variety.
+For every $m\in \bN$ there is a normal variety $Y$, a finite morphism $f:Y\to X$ and a Weil divisor $D_Y\subset Y$ such that